 Historical offences are generally treated as non-urgent so you may have to wait a considerable time before the police have time to deal with your matter.
 The time of the wait will depend on how busy the police are at the time.

-The decision as to whether to prosecute a person for a criminal offence ultimately lies with the police.
-Police make this decision based on how serious the matter is and how likely the alleged offender is to be found guilty.
+It is important to remember that the decision as to whether to prosecute a person for a criminal offence ultimately lies with the police.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.